stonemjs/docs/src/docs/essentials/event-handler.md

 Your handler's job is simple:
 **Receive the intention, interpret it, and reply.**

-This is what makes Stone.js ideal for continuum-based, context-flexible applications — from mono-cloud systems to full systems.
+This is what makes Stone.js ideal for continuum-based, context-flexible applications, from mono-cloud systems to full systems.

 ## Best Practices

 The event handler is **not a traditional controller**.
-It’s the **meeting point between intention and domain** — and it should remain as focused as possible.
+It’s the **meeting point between intention and domain**, and it should remain as focused as possible.

 Here’s how to get the most out of your event handlers in Stone.js: